MagNet-DL/magnet/README.md

 - **Simple.** MagNet's API is designed to make sense.
   You first get the data in a helpful container, define the model and the training.
   Train.
 Debug.
 Repeat.
-- **Extensible.** The API is designed to be extended and to match your needs.
+- **Extensible.** The framework can quickly be extended to match your needs.
   Since the codebase is PyTorch, MagNet can also mix with lower-level details.
 - **Ready.** The Trainer can accommodate any training logic, however complex.
   This means that you can do almost any _never-before-seen_ experiment with